sfo2001/aiocomfoconnect/README.md

 ### Decode network traffic

-You can use the `scripts/decode_pcap.py` file to decode network traffic between the Mobile App and the ComfoConnect LAN C.
+> **Note:** The following example uses `tcpdump`, which is available on Linux and macOS.
+On Windows, use Wireshark or another packet capture tool to capture network traffic.
+Make sure the first TCP session in the capture is the connection between the bridge and the app.
+It is recommended to start the capture before opening the app.

-Make sure that the first TCP session in the capture is the connection between the bridge and the app.
+You can use the `scripts/decode_pcap.py` file to decode network traffic between the Mobile App and the ComfoConnect LAN C. Make sure that the first TCP session in the capture is the connection between the bridge and the app.
 It's therefore recommended to start the capture before you open the app.

 ```shell
 sudo tcpdump -i any -s 0 -w /tmp/capture.pcap tcp and port 56747